 This bill adds a new chapter to Title 6.1 (Banking and Finance Code) called the Real Estate Agent Registration Act.
 The purpose of the bill is to require "lay real estate settlement agents" performing settlement services to comply with the qualification and financial responsibility requirements of the Consumer Real Estate Settlement Protection Act (CRESPA).
-A "lay real estate settlement agent" is defined as a person who is not licensed as an attorney; is not a party to the real estate transaction; provides escrow, closing, or settlement settlement statement.
+A "lay real estate settlement agent" is defined as a person who is not licensed as an attorney; is not a party to the real estate transaction; provides escrow, closing, or settlement services; and is listed as the settlement agent on the settlement statement.